Travel and the coronavirus pandemic: Everything you need to know - Local News 8

 US airport screening

-Foreign nationals who have visited China, Iran and much of Europe in the past 14 days are barred from entering the US.
+Foreign nationals who have visited China, Iran and much of Europe in the past 14 days are barred from entering the United States.

 Ireland and the United Kingdom and 26 countries in the Schengen Area are affected by the Europe ban.